-Berlin, with 3.7 million inhabitants, is the capital of Germany, and its overall population continues to grow faster than that of the country.
-We expect this trend to continue because Berlin's sound economic trajectory and diverse cultural scene are likely to lead to continued domestic and international migration into the city.
-The city's favourable demographics compared with that of the rest of Germany are credit positive as the immigration of a younger population helps mitigate the risks associated with an ageing population such as labour shortages and increase in pension and social costs.
-At the same time Berlin' social aid spending remains overproportionate compared to other large cities and other German regions.
-Alongside this, affordable housing is a challenge for Berlin, because the city's population is growing and at the same time the population's socio-economic profile is weakening, leading to well-articulated social pressure in the form of weaker housing affordability.
+Berlin, with nearly 3.8 million inhabitants, is the capital of Germany, and its overall population continues to grow faster than that of the country.
+We expect this trend to continue because Berlin's sound economic trajectory and diverse cultural scene are likely to lead to continued mainly international migration into the city.
+The city's favourable demographics compared with that of the rest of Germany are credit positive as the immigration of a younger population helps mitigate the risks associated with an ageing population and could mitigate labour shortages and avoid increase in pension and social costs.
+Still, skillset do not always fit requirements, reflected in the land's unemployment rate of 9.1% as of December 2023 (8.8% in 2022), which continues to be higher than the national average of 5.7% as of December 2023.
+This is also reflected in the land's significant social expenses, and subdues the positive demographic opportunity.
+In fact, Berlin' social aid spending remains overproportionate compared to other large cities and other German regions also due to social support above national standard and above national average.
+Alongside this, affordable housing is a challenge for Berlin, because the city's population is growing and at the same time the population's socio-economic profile is weakening, leading to social pressures, particularly in terms of lower housing affordability.